-In table 1.6 we present estimates for four countries of the fractions of household heads (or of a near equivalent measure) that owned land in agricultural areas in the late nineteenth and early twentieth centuries.
+In Table 6 we present estimates for four countries of the fractions of household heads, (or of a near equivalent measure) that owned land in agricultural areas in the late nineteenth and early twentieth centuries.
 The figures indicate enormous differences across the countries in the prevalence of land ownership among the adult male population in rural areas.
 On the eve of the Mexican Revolution, the figures from the 1910 census suggest that only 2.4 percent of household heads in rural Mexico owned land.
-The number is quite low.
-The dramatic land policy measures in Mexico at the end of the nineteenth century may have succeeded in privatizing most of the public lands, but they left the vast majority of the rural population without any land ownership at all.
+The number is astoundingly low.
+The dramatic land policy measures in Mexico at the end of the 19th century may have succeeded in privatizing most of the public lands, but they left the vast majority of the rural population without any land ownership at all.
 The evidence obviously conforms well with the idea that in societies that began with extreme inequality, such as Mexico, institutions evolved so as to greatly advantage the elite in access to economic opportunities, and they thus contributed to the persistence of that extreme inequality.

 In contrast, the proportion of adult males owning land in rural areas was quite high in the United States, at just below 75 percent in 1900.
-The prevalence of land ownership was markedly lower in the South, where blacks were disproportionately concentrated, with the share for whites being high.
-The overall picture for the United States is one of a series of liberal land policies, leading up to the Homestead Act of 1862, providing broad access to this fundamental type of economic opportunity.
+Although the prevalence of land ownership was markedly lower in the South, where blacks were disproportionately concentrated, with the share for whites being high.
+The overall picture for the U.S. is one of a series of liberal land policies, leading up to the Homestead Act of 1862, providing broad access to this fundamental type of economic opportunity.
 Canada had an even better record, with nearly 90 percent of household heads owning the agricultural lands they occupied in 1901.
 The estimates of landholding in these two countries support the notion that land policies made a difference, especially when compared to Argentina.
 The rural regions of Argentina constitute a set of frontier provinces, where one would expect higher rates of ownership than in Buenos Aires.
-The numbers, however, suggest a much lower prevalence of land ownership than in the two northernmost North American economies.
-Novertheless, all of these countries were far more effective than
+The numbers, however, suggest a much lower prevalence of land ownership than in the two northernmost North American economies.55 Nevertheless, all of these countries were far more effective than Mexico in making land ownership available to the general population.
+The contrast between the United States and Canada, with their practices of offering easy access to small units of land, and the rest of the Americas, as seen in the contrast with Argentina and Mexico, is consistent with the hypothesis that the initial extent of inequality influenced the way in which institutions evolved and in so doing helped foster persistence in the degree of inequality over time.56